What is PowerShell?

 PowerShell cmdlets

-PowerShell operates through “cmdlets” which stands for command-lets.
+PowerShell operates through cmdlets which stands for command-lets.
 Cmdlets are specialized commands that follow a Verb-Noun naming convention (for example: Get-Process, Set-Item).
-These cmdlets return objects, allowing for more sophisticated data manipulation compared to traditional command-line tools.
+These cmdlets return objects, allowing for powerful data processing and pipeline operations.

 PowerShell scripting